foua-pps/pps-mw-validation/README.rst

 --------------------------------------
  a tool for validating pps-mw products
 --------------------------------------
-:Author: Bengt Rydberg
-:Version: $Revision: 0001 $

 This is *pps-mw-validation* Python package toolbox.
 The *pps-mw-validation* package is supposed to contain tools that are useful for validating the *pps-mw* products that the NWCSAF_ will generate based on data from the passive microwave sensors of the EUMETSAT Polar System-Second Generation or EPS-SG_ mission.

 The set of *pps-mw* products will include cloud and precipitation products, e.g. ice water path (IWP) from the EPS-SG Ice cloud Imager (ICI).
 ICI is a conical scanner with a footprint size of about 16 km and with an incidence angle of about 51°.
 Reference data with this type of characteristics are not directly available and the *pps-mw-validation* package contains tool that can be used to "resample" reference data to make the data comparable to that of ICI.

 The *pps-mw-validation* package is under development, actual EPS-SG data are not yet available, and the package currently only handles the manipulation and comparisons of test and reference data.

 Reference data
 ..............